-Macaroon madness bars are a coconut lovers sweet treat, with a shortbread base topped with a delicious coconut mixture.
+Macaroon Madness bars are a coconut lover sweet treat, with a shortbread base topped with a delicious coconut mixture.
 Finished with a chocolate drizzle for a pretty presentation.

 - A coconut lovers sweet holiday treat.